telerik/xaml-docs/controls/raddiagram/howto/customize-rotation.md

 And if you enter a __RotationStep__ of __90__, you will be able to rotate the __RadDiagramShapes__ with __90°__ on every step.
 ![raddiagram-howto-custom-rotation](images/raddiagram-howto-custom-rotation.png)

->tip You can download a runnable project of the demonstrated example from our online SDK repository [here](https://github.com/telerik/xaml-sdk), after navigating to __Diagram/CustomServices__.
+>tip Find a runnable project of the previous example in the [WPF Samples GitHub repository](https://github.com/telerik/xaml-sdk/tree/master/Diagram/CustomServices).

 ## See Also
  * [Shapes]({%slug raddiagrams-features-shapes%})